honeycombio/refinery/tools/convert/config.md

 Dataset is the Honeycomb dataset to which OTel metrics will be sent.

 Specifies the dataset to which refinery sends its own OTel metrics.
-Only used (but required) if APIKey is specified.
+Only used if APIKey is specified.

 Not eligible for live reload.